cing/MDGenesis/README.rst

 ==================================

 MDGenesis is an analysis wrapper that aims to provide a higher level interface for executing analysis modules of all varieties.
+While it primarily offers organizational benefits, it does support:

+* Storage of intermediate analysis (at a defined checkpoint interval)
+* Loading of intermediate analysis and resuming incomplete calculations..

-While it currently offers no benefits other than organizational ones, future functionality may include the following:
+Future functionality may include the following:

 * Parallelism using analysis batches (analysis #1 on CPU1, analysis #2 on CPU2)
 * Parallelism using chunked analysis (frames 0-10 on CPU1, frames 10-20 on CPU2)